Penne Alla Vodka with Chicken

 - Once the chicken begins to release a bit from the bottom of the pan, it’s ready to flip.
 Rotate the oil around in the pan to help it loosen if needed.
 Make sure it has a nice golden-brown color prior to flipping.
 You may need to decrease the heat slightly while the other side sears.

-- Once done, remove the chicken from the pan and set aside.
+Once done, remove the chicken from the pan and set aside.
+Let it rest for 5-10 minutes before cutting it up.
 Leave the oil and chicken remnants in the pan as it will give the sauce added flavor.